-The conventional closet uses about half of the available storage space, and it is also hard for many to access conveniently.
-Shoes are piled on the floor, requiring that we bend down to sort through the selection in the dark.
+Most builders don’t give much, if any, thought to closet organizers when they construct new homes.
+The typical closet found in new residential construction contains little more than a closet rod and a single shelf.
+This kind of conventional treatment in a closet uses only about half of the available storage space, the storage that is available is often hard to access conveniently.
+We all recall closets where shoes are piled on the floor, requiring that we bend down to sort through the selection in the dark.
 Top shelves are often filled with layers of stuff that is both hard to see and difficult to reach.

 If you have a closet that is usually a mess, and that you suspect holds stuff that has been long missing, now is the time to do something about it.

-Closet organizers can be entirely freestanding or entirely hung from the wall, but many are a bit of both.
+Closet organizers tend to fall into one of two design types.
+They can be entirely freestanding, resting on the floor, or they can be entirely hung from the wall, but many are a bit of both.
 Drawer units can be set on the floor, with shelves and hanging rods attached to wall-mounted standards.
 The popular Elfa system sold by the Container Store and various systems made by Schulte are good examples of this kind of hybrid system.

 Ikea offers the modular Stolmen system, which can be mounted very easily to the wall or ceiling.
 This system is really quite portable, so you can take it apart and move it as the need arises.